Sohamlad7/android_development_manifest/README.md

 Then to to get the local manifests

-    Download the lineage-cedric-15.1-32.xml (if you want to build 32 bit) Download lineage-cedric-15.1-64.xml (If you want to build 64bit)
+    Download lineage-cedric-15.1-32.xml (if you want to build 32 bit) Download lineage-cedric-15.1-64.xml (If you want to build 64bit)
     And lastly move it to *YOUR ROM DIRECTORY*/.repo/local_manifest

 Please see the [LineageOS Wiki](https://wiki.lineageos.org/) for building instructions.